OSU-slatelab/SpeechGUI-AlignmentFramework/README.md

 ```
 Starting development server at http://127.0.0.1:8000/
 ```
 Open the provided web address in your browser.
 You can then select a wake word and choose whether you want to enter test mode or ICICLE mode.
+Note that when your portaudio processes start loading you will probably get a number of warning messages saying that certain devices do not exist.
+This is normal and to be expected--- it is caused by the default configuration file automatically assuming certain devices exist.
+Just ignore these messages.

 ### Further Project Details
 [Detailed project report online version](https://drive.google.com/file/d/1i3HduZss34OITY5m-iiUpS_7w9VApUtW/view?usp=sharing)